nikki-experiments/react-crwn-clothing/README.md

 - Create navigation bar using react-router
 - Get routing to work for home and shop pages
 - Style navigation
-- Create a sign in component
+- Create sign in and sign up components
-- Install and setup Firebase DB and config files.
+- Setup Authentication and DB with Firebase.
-- Create firebase utils file that uses auth and either creates user or returns existing user.
-- Create sign in page.